sebv/jwt-doc/README.md

 johndoe:eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpc3MiOiJ0cmF2aXMtY2kub3JnIiwic2x1ZyI6InRyYXZpcy1jaS90cmF2aXMtY2kiLCJwdWxsLXJlcXVlc3QiOiIiLCJleHAiOjU0MDAsImlhdCI6MH0.soQJgHR6cGNr9Lj_N6yL2Nk5SQug-hXGUPenJy1QTVc
 ```

-The colon separated string contains the username before and the JWT token after the colon.
-The username is being used to retrieve the user object from the user db.
-Below is a function which will be executed against the user object and the token to validate them for authentication.
-Please note that the code is deliberately agnostic to what value the access_key contains.
-It doesn't matter whether a JWT token or access key is passed into the function.
-However, service providers will most have to add the JWT auth attempt to an already existing authentication mechanism.
+The colon separated string contains the username before the colon and the JWT
+token after the colon.
+The username is used to retrieve the user object from
+the user database.
+Below is a function which is executed against the user
+object and the token to validate them for authentication.
+Please note that the
+code is deliberately agnostic to what value the access_key contains.
+It doesn't
+matter whether a JWT token or an access key is passed into the function.
+However, service providers will have to add the JWT auth attempt to an already
+existing authentication mechanism.

 ```python
 import jwt